 - Investigate the accident to prove cause, negligence, and liability

-- Prove you meet the state’s serious injury threshold; and
+- Prove you meet the state’s serious injury threshold

 - Pursue all options to recover compensation

-This will allow your attorney to pursue both economic and noneconomic damages by filing an insurance claim based on the at-fault driver’s liability automobile insurance policy or filing a personal injury lawsuit in civil court.
+This can allow your attorney to pursue economic and non-economic damages by filing an insurance claim based on the at-fault driver’s liability automobile insurance policy or filing a personal injury lawsuit in civil court.

-Every car accident is different, so there is no way to know how much a car accident case might be worth without first evaluating the severity of the injuries, as well as any related expenses and losses.
-There are simply too many factors that affect the value of a car accident settlement.
+Every car accident is different, so there is no way to know how much a car wreck case might be worth without first evaluating the severity of the injuries and any related expenses and losses.
+Too many factors affect the value of a Fort Lauderdale car accident settlement.

-When our law firm takes on an accident case, we thoroughly investigate what happened and why, in addition to proving any damages related to the accident.
+When our law firm takes on an accident case, we thoroughly investigate what happened and why and prove any damages related to the accident.
 Our legal team gathers evidence that may include: